 This leads to an unexpected mathematics.
 Each individual sees a gain until abruptly the group action affects the market and they earn less.
 A series of pluses results in a negative.
 Individual positive events combine to product a negative impact.

 Positive + positive + positive + … = negative

-The Invisible Hand holds that the market aggregates individual needs into socially beneficial results.
-Yet with the fallacy of composition, we have seen cases where actions that benefited individuals yet lead to negative consequences for the group.
+The Invisible Hand holds that the market aggregates individual needs into a balanced system.
+Yet considering the Fallacy of Composition, there are many cases where actions that benefited individuals lead to negative consequences if the entire group takes them.